 186 plants indexed.
 Showing 63 matching current filters.

-Lauenburg wastewater treatment plant serves approximately 20,295 people in Lauenburg/Elbe, Schleswig-Holstein, Germany.
-It operates under the EU Urban Waste Water Treatment Directive, which mandates secondary treatment for agglomerations of this size
+Tonning wastewater treatment plant serves approximately 8,500 people in Tönning, Schleswig-Holstein, Germany.
+It is located near the North Sea coast and operates under the EU Urban Waste Water Treatment Directive.

 Leck wastewater treatment plant serves the town of Leck in Schleswig-Holstein, Germany.
 It has a designed capacity of 1.00 and serves a population of approximately 9,436.